Prastiwar/Go-flow/README.md

 Policy helps to handle transient errors by repeating the function call.
 It includes configuration features like retry count, wait time before next retry execution or cancellation control which can be used to stop retry execution on error which is not transient.

 See [example file](policy/retry/example_test.go) for runnable retry policy examples.

+### rate

+Rate package introduces dependency inversion over third-party rate-limit libraries.
+In case the third party does not follow the contract your infrastructure should implement an adapter for this specific library to fulfill Limiter interfaces.
+Package contains simple and unified API that can be implemented by any algorithm like token/leaky bucket, fixed/sliding window, and others.
+There are a few interfaces that extend the standard Limiter interface like BurstLimiter which supports bursting or ReservationLimiter which supports token reservation.

 ### reflection